 - Trips and Recreation: Outings on and off campus to give you an opportunity to explore Cambridge, Boston, and Southern New England.

 - Virtual Admissions Sessions: We are pleased to offer a variety of online panel presentations, some by Harvard staff and others in cooperation with a number of selective universities.
-Please note that admissions events are optional, but one event can be used to meet your two College Readiness requirements.
+Please note that admissions events are optional.

 You have the freedom to choose the events you attend, but also the responsibility to challenge yourself by learning new skills and engaging with new ideas.
 We hope that each opportunity is a rich and rewarding one for you.